Landscape of stellar-mass black-hole spectroscopy with third-generation gravitational-wave detectors: Prospects for combined CE-ET BH spectroscopy

 \section{Prospects for combined CE-ET BH spectroscopy}

 In this section we study the prospect of BH spectroscopy assuming a combined detection by ET and a single CE detector with 40-km arm length.
-As we shall see, we find that the recovery of QNM parameters is significantly improved in this case.
+As we shall see, we find that the recovery of QNM parameters is significantly improved in this case because of the increase in $\rho_{\rm RD}$.

 To facilitate the comparison, we will show exactly the same plots presented in Sec.~\ref{subsec:landscapeET}.
 Figures~\ref{fig:ndet_ce} and \ref{fig:snr-ce-cumu} are the analog of Figs.~\ref{fig:ndet} and \ref{fig:snr-ce-cumu}, respectively, whereas Table~\ref{tab:snr-ce-count} is the analog of Table~\ref{tab:snr-count}.
 One of the most striking features is that the number of events per year with ringdown SNR ${\rho_{\rm RD}}\geq100$ increases by roughly a factor 3 detected up to redshift $z\approx 6$.
 Furthermore, a handful of events will have ringdown SNR of a few hundreds.